waseemh/binoculars/README.md

 # Sherlock

-Sherlock is an open source tool for automating visual regression tests using Selenium WebDriver.
+Sherlock is an open source tool for automating visual regression tests for web and mobile.
 Thanks to its simple API, Sherlock can be semeassly integrated into your existing Selenium tests.

+###Features
+- Uses Selenium WebDriver API.
+Can be easily integrated into existing Selenium tests
+- Support all browsers and mobile devices which include screenshot capability
+- Uses Resemble.js Java implementation for sophisticated image comparisons algorithm (not pixel by pixel)
+- Fully configurable - Each tiny configuration can be modified using Configuration API
+- Detailed reports of visual mismatch

 ##How it Works